 We do know that this will be a busy show with two long awaited releases by Steven Ysidron’s company.
 First up, will be the long awaited Epicurean Carnivale and the new Santeria Mojo.
 The Southern Railroad and Lono projects are planned post IPCPR.

 The Gonzo Santeria was a huge hit for Epicurean, so I would expect to see it showcased.
-Finally Ysidron has teased about a 5 x 30 line extension to Santeria called “Chicken Bones” and this is something that could be seen with Santeria
+Finally Ysidron has hinted about a 5 x 30 line extension to Santeria called “Chicken Bones” and this is something that could be seen with Santeria

 Erik Espinosa’s company has a new line as well as a line extension.